mozaik-association/mozaik/docs/email-marketing.md

 It will provide access to :

-- The general information of the marketing email
+- The general information of the marketing emails
-- The recurrent sending
+- The recurrent mailings
 - The management of failures
-- The Reporting
+- The reporting

 ## General information

-This functionality allows you to create, modify and manage all the emails marketing.
+This functionality allows you to create, modify and manage all the emails marketing of your organisation.

 The emails marketing provides access to general information:

-- The general information of the email marketing (subject, preview text, recipients...).
+- The general information of the emails marketing (subject, preview text, recipients...).
 - The inclusion of opt-out contacts or not.
 - The use of the mail template or not.